Program Director of Athletic Training Education

 Cliff is originally from Elkville, Illinois where he graduated from Elverado High School in 1980.
 Following four years of service in the United States Navy, Cliff pursued degrees from Southern Illinois University - Carbondale (Bachelor of Science, 1990), University of Louisiana - Monroe (Master of Education, 1992), and Union University (Doctor of Education, 2014) with emphases in athletic training, exercise physiology, and higher education respectively.
 His background of professional practice includes 10 years of service at three private physical therapy practices in Pascagoula, Mississippi, Fairhope, Alabama and Bay Minette, Alabama in which he was responsible for coordinating outreach sports medicine programs for Pascagoula, Moss Point, Daphne and Baldwin County High Schools.
 Cliff began his teaching career as an adjunct instructor at the University of Mobile and Faulkner State Community College before accepting a faculty appointment at Union University in 2001.

 Cliff is married to the former Sherrie Cossey of Senatobia, Mississippi.
 They share their home in Aliso Viejo with their dogs, Beau and Chevy.
-Cliff has one daughter, Bethany, who is 19.
-Sherrie has three children, Caty, Courtney, and Codi Lyn, ages 24, 22, and 17 respectively.
+Cliff has one daughter, Bethany.
+Sherrie has three children, Caty, Courtney, and Codi Lyn.

 Clinical Education Coordinator for the Athletic Training Education Program